-Bar Exam (July 2024) & LSAT Tutoring!
-MBE tutoring is available for students in all states.
-Bar exam essay tutoring is available for students taking the UBE and the Florida Bar Exam.
+Bar Exam (July 2025) & LSAT Tutoring!
+MBE tutoring is available for all students.
+Essay tutoring is available for students taking the UBE and the Florida Bar Exam.
+Florida multiple choice tutoring is available for students taking the Florida bar exam.
 LSAT tutoring is available for all students.
-Tutoring is via video (Skype, Zoom, etc.) for students in all states.
-To learn more about available tutoring options, you can reach out to me directly @ silvermanbarprep@gmail.com for bar exam tutoring and @ silvermanlsat@gmail.com for LSAT tutoring.
+Tutoring is via video (Zoom, etc.) for students in all states.
+Reach out to me directly @ silvermanbarprep@gmail.com for bar exam tutoring and @ silvermanlsat@gmail.com for LSAT tutoring.

 Saturday, December 3, 2011